MISSION AND VISION

-The mission of the Florence Project is to provide free legal and social services to detained adults and unaccompanied children facing immigration removal proceedings in Arizona.
+Our mission is to provide free legal and social services to detained adults and unaccompanied children facing immigration removal proceedings in Arizona.
+Our vision is to ensure that all immigrants facing removal have access to counsel, understand their rights under the law, and are treated fairly and humanely.

 Contribute online to support our work.